MourerAlex/RCausalCompetingRisks/README.md

 ## Method

-- **Estimand**: separable direct and indirect effects on the cumulative incidence of the event of interest, in the presence of a competing event.
+- **Estimand**: separable direct and indirect effects on the risk of the event of interest, in the presence of a competing event.
 - **Identification**: dismissible component conditions plus the usual exchangeability, positivity, and consistency assumptions (Stensrud et al. 2020; Stensrud & Young 2021).
 Inspect them with `assumptions(fit)`.
 - **Estimation**: discrete-time pooled logistic hazards for the event of interest, the competing event, and censoring; the CIF follows the sequential `C → D → Y` within-interval convention (`F_Y = Σ h_Y (1 − h_D) S(k−1)`).